madfish-solutions/quipuswap-core-v2/test/test.md

    - ❌ should flash swap FA1.2 and FA2 tokens;
    - ❌ should flash swap FA2 and FA1.2 tokens;
    - ❌ should flash swap FA1.2 and TEZ tokens;
-   - ❌ should flash swap FA2 and TEZ tokens;
+   - ❌ should flash swap FA2 and TEZ tokens.
-   - ❌

 5. `swap`: